phillipmalboeuf/injustices/application.md

 #MARKET
 ##What is your unfair advantage? *
-My unfair advantage is that I don't have an agenda, I'm not emotionnaly or politically invested.
-I want to this for me to be able to give back.
+My unfair advantage is that I don't have an agenda, I'm not emotionally or politically invested.
+My only motivation is to be able to give back.
 I perform all work in the spirit of service.

 ##What do you understand about the industry you’re selling to that few others do? *
-On top of my day job as a full-stack web developer, I understand the practices of anonimity on the internet and I'm also a well-versed user experience designer.
+On top of my day job as a full-stack web developer, I understand the practices of anonymity on the internet and I'm also a well-versed user experience designer.
 Having a combination of those skills is rare.

 I also understand that there's a revolution underway, that trust in the established order is crumbling.